Eggs as food: Farming

 Most commercially farmed chicken eggs intended for human consumption are unfertilized, since the laying hens are kept without roosters.
 Fertile eggs may be eaten, with little nutritional difference when compared to the unfertilized.
-Fertile eggs will not contain a developed embryo, as refrigeration temperatures inhibit cellular growth for an extended period of time.
-Sometimes an embryo is allowed to develop, but eaten before hatching as with balut.
+Fertile eggs will not contain a developed embryo, as refrigeration temperatures inhibit cellular growth for an extended amount of time.
+An embryo is sometimes allowed to develop, but eaten before hatching as with balut.